+Very few people seem to realize that this policy of non-alignment with military blocs and friendship with all countries to protect the security of the nation is in reality a policy based on the balance of power principle.
 The difficulty arises out of mis-conception about non-alignment such as those examined earlier, and also of the balance of power principle itself.
-As Penrose has aptly observed "the idea of balance of power is often a stumbling block to the general reader, and sometimes, a source of confusion to the student of international relations" 45.

-The first aspect of non-alignment, that is, not joining power blocs or entangling alliances, or as Penrose described if, the maintenance of a defensive balance of power ?
-Penrose and Nehru himself have laid stress, that were favourable for the non-alignment of so many Afro-Asian States.
-Among the most important of these was the emergence of a more or less stable balance of power among the big powers, by 1945 or so, which not only ruled out the possibility of another World War, even before the advent of Nuclear Parity \\46\.
+As Penrose has aptly observed " the idea of balance of power is often a stumbling block to the general reader, and sometimes, a source of confusion to the student of international relations."
+45 The first aspect of non-alignment, that is, not joining power blocs or entangling alliances, or as Penrose described it, the maintenance of a defensive balance of power " Penrose and Nehru himself have laid stress, that were favourable for the non-alignment of so many Afro-Asian States.
+Among the most important of these was the emergence of a more or less stable balance of power among the big powers, by 1945 or so, which not only ruled out the possibility of another World War, even before the advent of Nuclear Parity."46